sophiegoblin/sophiegoblin.github.io/index.md

 <span class="bold-number">2018</span><br>
 *Hayward Gallery, London*<br>
 **Tour Guide**<br><br>
 Hayward Gallery is a world-renowned contemporary art gallery and a landmark of brutalist architecture at Southbank Centre in London.
-I absorb and relay knowledge to the public about the artist, the cultural environment of each work and the curatorial direction for the exhibition and well as train other tour guides.
-I have delivered hour long tours for Lee Bul: Crashing, Space Shifters and Kader Attia: Museum of Emotion.
-I take round architects, university students, Sotheby’s employees and any member of the public.
+I absorb and relay knowledge to the public about the current exhibiting artists, the cultural environment of each work and the curatorial direction for the exhibition and well as support other tour guides in training.
+I have delivered hour long tours for Lee Bul: Crashing, Space Shifters and Kader Attia: Museum of Emotion and Bridget Riley.
+I guide private groups of architects, university students, Sotheby’s employees and any member of the public around the gallery.
 I was chosen for this position for my clear and adaptable public speaking skills, and my ability to ensure the visitor’s experience is kept to an extremely high standard.
 <br>
 <br>
 <br>